 Mining and Minerals: In 2022, Argentina's mining exports were worth \$3.8 billion.
 The subsector is one of the country's fastest growing, achieving 4% growth between 2018-22.
 Argentina accounts for the world's third-most lithium reserves and exports.
 Other notable exports are gold, aluminum, boron, and uranium.

-Textiles: This subsector is worth about \$12 billion and consists of over 11,500 textile manufacturing companies that provide local consumers nearly 80% of purchased clothing, footwear, and leather goods.
+Textiles: This subsector generated about \$5.61 billion revenue in 2023.
 Textile producers have expanded to neighboring markets in Brazil, Chile, Paraguay, and Uruguay.

 Agriculture